 Crypto Day Trading: Halal or Haram?

-- Immediate settlement and ownership transfer.
+- Immediate settlement and proper transfer of ownership.

-- No leverage or margin positions.
+- No leverage, margin, or borrowing-based positions.

 Arguments Supporting Cryptocurrency as Halal